Maria Medby Tollefsen

 NORWEGIAN ACADEMY OF MUSIC – OSLO

-Being a pianist, she received her music education in Oslo (Piano pedagogy) and at Oberlin College, Ohio (Piano performance), and holds a Diploma degree in Music Theory, specializing in aural training.
+Being a pianist, she received her music education in Oslo (Piano pedagogy) and at Oberlin College, Ohio (Bachelor of Piano performance), and holds a Diploma degree in Music Theory from the Norwegian Academy of Music, specializing in aural training.

 She has published four textbooks in aural skills, and is co-author in the Scandinavian co-project, “Listen to Scandinavia” based on works by 20th century Nordic composers, with two CDs (abridged version in English).